anna-x-li/MacroEnergy.jl/docs/src/Guides/User Guide/user_retrofitting_constraints.md

 ## Tips

-- You can access the retrofitting constraints with `model[:cRetrofitCapacity]` to check if the constraint is formulated as expected.
+- You can access the retrofitting constraints with `model[:cRetrofitCapacity]` (`model` is the variable holding the JuMP model) to check if the constraint is formulated as expected.